data301-2020-winter1/course-project-solo_326/README.md

 ## Describe your dataset in about 150-200 words

-This dataset was posted to data.world by Liz Friedman and is constantly updated.
+This dataset was posted to data.world by Liz Friedman, and is updated daily via the COVID Racial Data Tracker.
+The COVID Racial Data Tracker is a collaboration between the COVID Tracking Project and the Antiracist Research & Policy Center [3].
 It contains 28 columns with 2,999 rows and includes the number of cases and number of deaths by ethnicity for each US state.
-The first data entry was on April 15th 2020, almost a month after the World Health Organization (WHO) declared the outbreak as a 'pandemic' [3].
-This dataset was created to educate the public about the AIAN stands for 'American Indian and Alaska Native', and NHPI stands for 'Native Hawaiian and Pacific Islander'.
+The ethnic groups in this dataset include: white, black, latinx, asian, AIAN (American Indian and Alaska Native), NHPI (Native Hawaiian and Pacific Islander, multiracial, other and unknown.
+The first data entry was on April 15th 2020, almost a month after the World Health Organization (WHO) declared the outbreak as a 'pandemic' [4].
+This dataset was created to educate the public about how COVID-19 affects mortality in different ethnic groups.

 ## Team Members